Daniel-Walbolt/vuelidify/README.md

 Just kidding, ```validation: Validation<T>``` isn't the full picture.
 The type here is quite complicated, but easy to use.
 Here's what you need to know:

-1. ```Validation<T>``` will copy the type of your object, down to the names of properties.
-Nested objects will also be copied, and their inner types as well.
+1. ```Validation<T>``` will copy the layout of T's properties.
+Nested objects will also be copied.
 This type is recursive!
-2. Objects which can be validated will have some unique properties available.
+2. Types which can be validated will have some unique properties available:
 ```ts

 // foo is a string